 The fuel levy Fund has the same concept of Third Party insurance in that there are three people (parties) involved in this type of compensation.
 The MVA Fund is the first party who enters into contract with the driver/owner of the motor vehicle who is the second party.
 The second party (driver/owner) will pay to the first party, through a fuel levy, and the MVA Fund will then indemnify the second party against claims of Third Parties (road victims) who are injured or killed through fault of the second party.

 The mandate of the MVA Fund is therefore defined clearly in the Act as being “to provide for compensation for certain loss or damage caused unlawfully by means of motor vehicles and for matters incidental thereto”.Compensation under the fuel levy system is therefore a legal right deriving from the law of delict and founded on the juristic notion that if X commits a wrong against Y, which results in Y suffering damages (either by an act or by omission), then X is obliged by law to restore Y to his/her original position, or in other words, to compensate him or her.

-“Our mission is to effectively provide compensation for Motor Vehicle Accident Victims and to collaborate with Stakeholders in the prevention of road traffic accidents through implementing global best practices.” .
+To effectively provide quality medical treatment, rehabilitation and compensation for motor vehicle accident victims, and to collaborate with stakeholders in the prevention of road traffic accidents, through implementing global best practices.” .

 P- Professionalism - Bunyonincwa

 - According to set standards in your profession.

 - Going the extra-mile without creating an expectation which cannot be met in future .

 - Pro-active and quick response in order to alleviate anxiety